Kanaiolowalu

-Kanaiolowalu (Kana'iolowalu) is the Native Hawaiian Roll Commission's enrollment list of Native Hawaiians in a registry of people eligible to develop a government.
+Kanaiolowalu (Kanaʻiolowalu) is the Native Hawaiian Roll Commission's enrollment list of Native Hawaiians in a registry of people eligible to develop a government.
 The Native Hawaiian Roll Commission was established by Act 195 signed by Governor of Hawaii, Neil Abercrombie on July 7, 2011.

 Establishment

 During the legislative process of what became known as Act 195, state politicians decided that the state legislature would not fund the Native Hawaiian Roll Commission.
 Instead, the Office of Hawaiian Affairs is mandated to fund the Native Hawaiian Roll Commission in Section 4 of Act 195.
 Although Section 2 of the Act specifically states that the Native Hawaiian Roll Commission is housed "within the office of Hawaiian Affairs for administrative purposes only," Office of Hawaiian Affairs Chairwoman Collette Machado also publicly affirmed, on the day Senate Bill 1520 was signed-into law, that the Office of Hawaiian Affairs "would only have an administrative role in Act 195's implementation."

 Prior to Kanaiolowalu, a previous effort called Kau Inoa sought to develop a list of Native Hawaiians for future nation-building efforts.
 Kau Inoa began on January 17, 2004, an anniversary date of the overthrow of the Hawaiian monarchy in 1893.
-Kau Inoa registration procedures and forms were managed and maintained by Hawai'i Maoli, a 501(c)(3) non-profit organization.
-Hawai'i Maoli is a non-profit entity of the Association of Hawaiian Civic Clubs.
+Kau Inoa registration procedures and forms were managed and maintained by Hawaiʻi Maoli, a 501(c)(3) non-profit organization.
+Hawaiʻi Maoli is a non-profit entity of the Association of Hawaiian Civic Clubs.

 There are substantial differences between Kau Inoa and Kanaiolowalu.
 The most important difference may be that unlike Kau Inoa, Kanaiolowalu is the effort created by the Native Hawaiian Roll Commission.
-The Native Hawaiian Roll Commission was created by Act 195 (formerly known as Senate Bill 1520 in 2011), which means that the legislation has support from Hawai'i's legislative and executive branches.
+The Native Hawaiian Roll Commission was created by Act 195 (formerly known as Senate Bill 1520 in 2011), which means that the legislation has support from Hawaiʻi's legislative and executive branches.
 When asked, John Waiheʻe emphasized the public nature of the Native Hawaiian Roll Commission's work to develop a list of Native Hawaiians; he further added that by declaring their interest and support towards Native Hawaiian self-governance, individual Native Hawaiians were making a public declaration.
 He also specifically described Kanaiolowalu as sanctioned by law.

 Kau Inoa and Kanaiolowalu also have some similarities.
 Like Kanaiolowalu, Kau Inoa also sought to bring the Native Hawaiian people together.
-Both efforts sought to reach Native Hawaiians living outside of Hawai'i primarily within the continental United States.
+Both efforts sought to reach Native Hawaiians living outside of Hawaiʻi primarily within the continental United States.